AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Escape Pod 01.md

 There is a pager with around 14 messages, talking about the other escape pods, and the context of the emergency escape.

 There were messages that talked about the [[Hollow Lantern]] hazards and the general planetary characteristics on their attempt create a shelter in this planet.

+There are stairs at the back of the escape pod that lead to the [[Abandoned Shelter]].